Quasimaps to moduli spaces of sheaves on a $K3$ surface: Introduction

 \subsection{Applications of the quasimap wall-crossing}

-\subsubsection{Enumerative geometry of $K3^{[n]}$}
+\subsubsection{Enumerative geometry of $S^{[n]}$}

-In \cite{Ob}, the wall-crossing terms are shown to be virtual Euler numbers of certain Quot schemes, which are computed for $S^{[n]}$, if $S$ is a K3 surface.
-Therefore, using the results of \cite{Ob} together with reduced quasimap wall-crossing for $S^{[n]}$, we obtain the wall-crossing part of the \textit{Igusa cusp form conjecture} \cite[Conjecture A]{OPa}, thereby completing the proof of the conjecture along with \cite{OS2} and \cite{OPi}.
+Let $E$ be a fixed elliptic curve.
+A moduli space of non-constant maps from $E$ to $S^{[n]}$ up to translations by $E$ is of reduced virtual dimension 0.
+Hence the associated GW invariants do not require insertions, and we can define a virtual count of $E$ inside $S^{[n]}$.
+Applying the reduced wall-crossing to these GW invariants, we obtain that, up to the wall-crossing terms, they are equal to rank-one DT invariants on the Calabi--Yau threefold $S\times E$,

-Genus-0 3-point Gromov--Witten theory of $S^{[n]}$ is shown to be equivalent to Pandharipande--Thomas theory of $S\times \p^1$ with three relative vertical insertions.
-Together with \textsf{PT/GW} correspondence of \cite{Ob21}, this confirms the conjecture proposed in \cite{OP1}.
+In \cite{Ob}, the wall-crossing terms are shown to be virtual Euler numbers of certain Quot schemes, which are computed for $S^{[n]}$, if $S$ is a $K3$ surface.
+Both theories in (\ref{igus}) are subjects of the \textit{Igusa cusp form conjecture} \cite[Conjecture A]{OPa}, which consists of two parts: \begin{itemize} \item expressing DT invariants of $S\times E$ in terms of the Igusa cusp form; \item expressing the difference of DT invariants of $S\times E$ and GW invariants of $S^{[n]}$ associated to $E$ in terms of an explicit correction term. \end{itemize} The first part was proved in a series of papers \cite{OS2}, \cite{OPi}.
+While the second part is therefore a consequence of the reduced quasimap wall-crossing (\ref{igus}) together with the computations of \cite{Ob}.
+This completes the proof of the Igusa cusp form conjecture and provides an expression for GW invariants of $S^{[n]}$ associated to $E$.
+We refer to Section \ref{Sectiongenus1} for more details about this conjecture.

-In \cite{Ob22}, a holomorphic anomaly equation is established for $S^{[n]}$ for genus-0 GW invariants with at most 3 markings.
+In a similar vein, in \cite{Ob22}, a holomorphic anomaly equation is established for $S^{[n]}$ for genus-0 GW invariants with at most 3 markings.
 The proof crucially uses the quisimap wall-crossing, which relates genus-0 GW invariants of $S^{[n]}$ to PT invariants of $S\times \p^1$ and then to GW invariants of $S\times \p^1$ by \cite{Ob21}.